franroad/gcp-devops/readme.md

 **Process**

 1. Connect Github with Cloud Build using a *Cloud Build Trigger*.
+(Installing the Cloud Build Plugin in the GitHub repo)
 2. Create/Configure the *Cloud Build Trigger*  based on  and event (could be a push to the branch) and trigger the Cloud Build Job.
 3. Specify where to find the *Cloud Build Configuration file* when creating the trigger.
 4. Create a [*Cloud Build Configuration file*](https://github.com/franroad/gcp-devops/blob/main/cloud_build_config/cloudbuild.yaml) and save it in the repo.
 This file should be referenced in step (2)